Semantic HTML

 This includes browsers, screen readers, voice recognition software, your iWatch, and an almost infinite variety of other tools.
 Search engines also benefit if you use semantic HTML, so they better understand the content.

-If you inspect a page with the inspector of your browser you can see the DOM.
-And the DOM must make sense.
+If you inspect a page with the inspector of your browser you can see the rendered DOM.
+The DOM is what your HTML looks like after it has been manipulated using JavaScript and interpreted by the browser.

 The DOM in the browser inspector